DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-LeaRulloda/README.md

 - I was also introduced to **cryptography**, the study of secret messages.
 - An example of this namely, the **Ceasar cipher**, was discused.
 It is the shifting each letter three letters forward in the alphabet.

+##Week 11
+No classes

+##Week 12
+- This week's discussions are more on visual thinking and so far these are my favorite topics.
+- **Graph Theory**
+- Graph
+  – discrete structure consisting of vertices and edges that connect these vertices.
+- I learned that a variety of concepts are based on graph theory including circuits and circuit analysis.
+- I was introduced to the **basic terminologies** involved in graph theory.
+  - **degree of a vertex**
+    - number of edges incident with the given vertex
+  - **subgraph**
+    - A subgraph of a graph G = (V, E) is a graph H = (W, F), where W V and F E .
+A subgraph H of G is a proper subgraph of G if H G.
+  - **path**
+    - a sequence of edges that begins at a vertex of a graph and travels from vertex to vertex along edges of the graph
+  - **circuit**
+    - a path which ends at the vertex where it began
+  - **Handshaking Theorem**
+    - 2e = ∑deg(v)
+    - the number of edges of an undirected graph is equal to its summation of degrees divided by two
+  - **Euler Circuits and Paths**
+    - The concept of euler circuits and paths was introduced to us through the Konigsberg problem which was quite interesting.
+    - **Euler Circuit**
+      - a simple circuit containing every edge of the given graph
+      - The technique in knowing instantly if a graph has an euler circuit is to count the degree of the vertices.
+      - all vertices have an even degree
+    - **Euler Path**
+      - a simple path containing every edge of the given graph
+      - exactly 2 vertices have an odd degree
+  - **Hamilton Circuits and Paths**
+    - **Hamilton Circuit**
+      - contains all the vertices and goes back to the starting vertex without repetition
+    - **Hamilton Path**
+      - a path that passes through every vertex without repetition
+    - Unlike Euler circuits and paths, there is no particular characteristic that all Hamilton's have.
+  - **Matrices of Graphs**
+    - I was introduced to the **adjacency matrix** and the **incidence matrix**
+    - **Isomorphic Graphs**
+      - two graphs having exactly the same form, consist of a one-to-one correspondence between their vertex sets with the same edges
+  - **Planar Graphs**
+    - graphs that can be represented without edges intersecting with each other
+  - **Euler Formula**
+    - r = e - v + 2
+    - any connected planar graph can be built up from a vertex through a sequence of vertex and edge additions
+  - **Homeomorphic Graphs**
+    - can be obtained from the same graph by a sequence of elementary subdivisions
+  - **Kuratowski's Theorem**
+    - A graph nonplanar iff it contains a subgraph homeomorphic to K3,3 and K5.

+##Week 13
+  - **Graph Coloring**
+    - assignment of a color to each vertex of the graph so that no two adjacent vertices are assigned the same color
+  - **Chromatic Number**
+    - least number of colors needed in coloring a graph
+  - **Four Color Theorem**
+    - The chomatic number of a planar graph should not be greater than 4.
+  - **Trees**
+    - undirected graph which has vertices connected to each other representing a hierarchical structure
+  - **Ordered rooted tree**
+    - a tree that contains children that are ordered.
+The order must be the value of the child on the left side is less than the parent's value while the right side is greater than the parent's value
+  - **m-ary tree**
+    - every internal vertex has no more than m children
+  - **Properties of Trees**
+    - A tree with n vertices has n - 1 edges.
+    - A full m-ary tree with i internal vertices contains n = mi + 1 vertices.
+    - A full m-ary tree with
+	(i) n vertices has i = (n - 1)/ m internal vertices and l = [(m - 1)n + 1 ]/ m leaves,
+	(ii) i internal vertices has n = mi + 1 vertices and I = (m - 1)i + 1 leaves,
+	(iii ) l leaves has n = (ml - 1 )/(m - 1) vertices and i = (l - 1 )/(m - 1) internal vertices.
+  - **Binary Search Tree**
+    - a binary tree in which each child of a vertex is designated as a right or left child, no vertexhas more than one right child or left child, anf each vertex is labeled with a key,which is one of the items
+  - **Automata Theory**
+    - study on the laws of computation
+  - **Finite-State Machines with Output**
+    - consists of a finite set S of states, a finite input alphabet I, a finite output alphabet O, a transition function f that assigns to each state and input pair a new state, an output function g that assigns to each state and input pair an output, and an initial state s0.
+  - We discussed how a vending machine works
+  - **Finite-State Machines with No Output**
+    - A finite-state automaton M = (S, I, f, s0, F ) consists of a finite set S of states, a finite input alphabet I, a transition function f that assigns a next state to every pair of state and input (so that f : S × I → S), an initial or start state s0, and a subset F of S consisting of final (or accepting states).

+##Reading Assignments
+  - **Tree Traversal**
+    - process of visiting every element in a tree, exactly once
+  - **Spanning Trees**
+    - subgraph of a simple graph G that is a tree containing every vertex of G
+  - **Relations and Their Properties**
+    - Reflexive Property - every element of A is connected to itself.
+It also contains pairs with the form (a,a) or (b,b) etc.
+    - Symmetric Property - a is related to b implies b is related to a.
+The relation also contains both (a,b) and (b,a).
+    - Transitive Property - contains the pairs (a,b), (b,c) and (a,c).
+  - **n-ary Relations and Applications**
+    - there are n elements involved in the relationship
+  - **Representing Relations**
+    - using zero-one matrices
+    - using digraphs
+  - **Closures of Relations**
+    - Reflexive Closure - addition of pairs of the form (a,a)
+    - Symmetric Closure - addition of pairs of the form (b,a)
+    - Transitive Closure - equals the connectivity relation
+  - **Equivalence Relations**
+    - A relation is considered an equivalence relation if it is symmetric, transitive and reflexive.
+  - **Partial Orderings**
+    - A relation is called a partial ordering if it is antisymmetric, transitive and reflexive.